Vineethaveerapu/testing-jest/README.md

-# Garden Services Website
+# Garden Services Website - Testing Learning Project

 A modern web application for professional garden services.
 Built with Next.js 15, React, and TypeScript.
+This project is designed for students learning testing fundamentals.

 ## Features